 What Do Filth Flies Look Like?

-Along with size, checking for color, markings, and eye placement can identify filth flies.
+Along with size, checking for color, markings, and eye placement can identify these flies.
 Many of these pests are dark gray or black with a blue or green metallic sheen.
 Some species have stripes down their backs or checkerboard patterns on their abdomens.
 Although both genders sport large, red eyes, female filth flies have two and males have a single, conjoined eye.

 How Can I Tell if I Have a Filth Fly Problem?